 where $H = (\mu - r_f \boldsymbol{1})^T V^{-1} (\mu - r_f \boldsymbol{1})$.

-Mean-Variance relationship of the optimal portfolio and Capital Market Line
+Mean-Variance Relationship and the Capital Market Line

-Rearranging the equation, we have:
+Rearranging, we have:

 Frontier with Risk-Free Asset